 #1.
 Always approach any study of the bible, with the proper respect and reverence for the word of God.
 Without having proper reverence for God and for His word, we’ll never come to understand His will for us.
 “The fear of the Lord is the beginning of knowledge, fools despise wisdom and instruction.”
 Proverbs 1:7

 #2.
 Have a “love” for the truth.
 We must have the burning sincere desire, to know the truth of God’s word.
 God’s word IS truth!
 John 17:17.
-We must have the sincere longing in our hearts to KNOW what that truth is; the truth that God reveals to us in his word.
-As a matter of fact, God has assured us that if we do NOT have a love for the truth, “..For this reason God will send upon us a deluding influence, that we might believe a lie!”
+We must have the sincere longing in our hearts to KNOW what that truth is; The truth that God reveals to us in his word.
+As a matter of fact, God has assured us that if we do NOT have a love for the truth, we will end up believing lies! “..For this reason God will send upon us a deluding influence, that we might believe a lie!”
 2 Thessalonians 1:11

 #3.
 Approach the study of God’s word with the intention of “learning”.
 Never study the bible simply to try to prove to yourself, that what you already believe, is in fact correct.
 We all have some kind of understanding of some things in the bible.
 Even a person who’s never actually read the bible for themselves, has some preconceived notion about the bible, as the result of things they’ve heard, things they’ve been told.
 NO ONE will ever know all there is to know about the word, and the will of God.
 That’s why EVERY time we look into God’s word, it must be with the intent and expectation of LEARNING more perfectly, what God wants us to know.
 No one is too old to learn, and no one knows enough right now.
 “For whatever was written in earlier times, was written for our learning, that through perseverance and the encouragement of the scriptures, we might have hope.”
 Romans 15:4 “I shall give thanks to Thee with uprightness of heart, when I learn Thy righteous judgments.”
 Psalm 119:7

 To sum up the proper way to approach bible study; We must have respect and reverence for both God and His word.
 We must have a sincere love of truth, and the desire to know the truth.
 We must enter into each and every study session with the intent of learning, not with the intent of “proving” a preconceived belief.
-Finally, we must be determined to study as completely and as deeply as necessary to learn ALL that the bible has to say.
+We must be determined to study as completely and as deeply as necessary to learn ALL that the bible has to say.
 You can’t know the whole will of God, by knowing only half the facts.
+And finally, we must use that “whole knowledge” of God’s word, and of God’s will, so that it all makes sense.
+So that it becomes as reasonable as one plus one equals two.

 Let me give you an example of learning ALL the facts.
 Many people believe that all you need to do to be saved, is to believe in Jesus, and as they say, “Accept Him into your heart”.
-But listen to what the bible says about how we are saved..
+But that’s not what the bible says.
+As a matter of fact, the bible never tell us to “accept Jesus into our heart”!
+Here is what the bible does say about how we are saved..

 #1.
 “We are saved by HIS LIFE.”
 Rom 5:10